sadeh-congnition/django-async-job-pipelines/README.md

 In such cases, `sync_to_async` and `async_to_sync` functions of the `asgi` package are used to resolve the mismatch by changing the flavor of the function.
 If you're using `async` jobs to improve performance you want to pay attention to such mismatches.

 ### Choosing the Database Engine

-The job queue uses your Django settings' "default" database.

 If the load on this db is too high and you want to offload the job queue traffic to another database, then either create a PR or wait a bit until this feature is added.